 Quarq became the first non-SRM crank-based power meter that was actually affordable.
 Starting off on straight road bikes they’ve expanded to other areas including track and cross bikes.
 The unit replaces your existing crank spider and depending on the model is typically sold with specific crank arms attached.
 You’ll need to ensure your bottom bracket is compatible, but if you shoot the Quarq folks an e-mail I’ve found they can usually help anyone figure that out easily.
 All Quarq power meters are made in South Dakota (US), along with servicing and shipping from there.

 The Quarq Cinqo was actually the first power meter I bought, and what The Girl subsequently purchased as well for her training.
-I’d been using it without issues for 5 years up until this fall when it appears some water ingest got in the the unit causing it some problems.
+I’d been using it without issues for 5 years up until this fall when it appears some water ingest got in the unit causing it some problems.
 Quarq’s been known for their customer service (overnight return shipments and the like), and swapped out my older Cinqo for the current Riken (I confirmed that’s their normal replacement policy for out of production units).
-Looking at service feedback I see from others, I continue to hear nothing but good things.
+Looking at service feedback I see from others, I continue to hear nothing but good things – especially as they’ve made a number of design changes to newer units to address failings of older units.

 Quarq was the first unit to estimate power left/right based on which portion of the stroke you were in.
 Since then they introduced their ELSA unit, which also includes the same technology.
 RIKEN was also introduced at the same time as a replacement for the older generation Cinqo units.
 While RIKEN doesn’t have left/right power, they did gain the ability to swap chainrings without sending it back to the factory.

 Advantages: Crank-based design means no wheel swap issues.
 Accuracy on-par with other units.
 Can swap chain rings without issue.
 Easy replacement of battery, and can utilize phone apps for further calibration.
 For me, it has a high ‘just works’ factor.
-Also, new firmware update removes need for magnet on bike.
+Also, last year’s major firmware update removes need for a magnet on bike.

 Would I buy it: From the standpoint of “Have I bought it?”, the answer is obviously yes (Cinqo twice, Riken upgrade from Cinqo).
 From the technical standpoint, I have no issues with either the RIKEN or ELSA units, which I’ve done quite a bit of testing on.
 All of those units perform as expected technically.
 And obviously, customer service-wise they’re awesome.
-The challenge at present is really pricing and the competitive market, which I’ve touched on above.
+I think their Quarq RIKEN AL is where it’s at, if you’re going to be purchasing a new unit from them.

-Stages is unique in that it’s attached to your left crank-arm (seen above), and thus is only measuring the left leg power.
+As many know by now, Stages really started the whole left-only trend, in that that it’s attached to your left crank-arm (seen above), and thus is only measuring the left leg power.
 It simply doubles the left-leg power to get total power.
 This means if you vary, or vary in certain conditions then the power might not be accurate – or something that you could compare to years from now on different products.
+They were also the first one to do dual ANT+ and Bluetooth Smart dual broadcasting.

-Advantages: Least-expensive unit on the market today actually shipping.
+Advantages: Inexpensive option.
 Easily moved from bike to bike with a simple Allen/hex wrench.
 Contains both Bluetooth Smart and ANT+ (and dual-broadcasts).

 Would I buy it: This is a much more complex question.
-Technically speaking it’s a well made unit that accurately measures the left side.
-From a pricing standpoint it’s tough to recommend the left-only approach with the PowerTap at just $100 more.
-If Stages were say $499 – then I think it’d be a much different discussion.
+Technically speaking it’s a well-made unit that accurately measures the left side.
+From a pricing standpoint it’s tough to recommend the left-only approach with other options in the same price ballpark that fully capture all power.
 Further, as I’ve collected a tremendous amount of power meter data over the past year with 3-5 power meters concurrently, I’ve started to understand my specific personal left/right balance biases.
 For most of my riding, there’d be no major issue with Stages.
 However for longer or higher intensity rides where I might fatigue more, I see some inaccuracies on Stages due to my personal leg differences.
 You might be the same, or you might be perfectly even.
 I don’t know.

 SRM has been around since the beginning of power meter measurement, and I don’t think there’s anyone that would argue that SRM doesn’t produce great products.

-SRM’s strength has always been around data capture reliability, especially on the head units themselves.
+SRM’s strength has always been around data capture reliability, especially on the head units themselves – which they recently rolled out their long-awaited PC8 head unit.
 From a power meter standpoint however, they are really just as susceptible as any other power meter on the market to adverse events.
-Which, is probably an important point to note: No power meter out there today is perfect.
+Which is probably an important point to note: No power meter out there today is perfect.
 Not even SRM.
 They all have conditions where they do really well, and conditions where they do less well.
 It’s understanding those conditions that’s most important.
 Which doesn’t take away from SRM, but rather simply serves to note that I believe there’s a bit of an urban legend with being the ‘gold standard’.
 Many of the products in this post can produce just as consistently accurate power as SRM (which again, SRM is good at doing).

 While SRM and I have talked about doing a product review, I’m not sure there’s a substantial benefit in me doing one on older products.
-Perhaps if/when they release either a rechargeable unit with the PC8, or if/when they release a newer low-cost power meter that’s in the market.
+Perhaps if/when they release either a rechargeable unit (which has been backburnered for at least another year), or if/when they release a newer low-cost power meter that’s in the market.

 Advantages: It’s a well established brand with a well understood product.
 The reliability is generally very good.
 With ANT+ you can use any head unit you’d like, and aren’t limited to just the SRM head units.